Privacy Policy

 - Create accounts or require sign-in.

-- Send your check-ins, notes, intensity values, timestamps, or any other content to any server we run.
+- Send your check-ins, intentions, value sorts, committed actions, notes, intensity values, body regions, mood-scale values, timestamps, or any other content to any server we run.
 We don't run any servers.

 - Use analytics, telemetry, crash reporters, advertising IDs, fingerprinting, or any other tracking.